ludocode/onramp/docs/bootstrap-path.md

 - [libc/3-full](../core/libc/3-full), the missing libc components (things that need function pointers for example)
 - [as/2-full](../core/as/2-full), the full assembler (improved error checking, debug output and minor optimizations)

-With our full toolchain built, we rebuild everything to take advantage of the (few) optimizations in the final stage compiler, linker, assembler and libc.
+With our full toolchain built, we rebuild everything to take advantage of optimizations and to update the ABI with more features.
 This creates smaller and faster binaries and it's a good test of compiler self-hosting.

 We build libraries first because they are statically linked into the remaining components.